SebastianMuskalla/MarkdownToHTML/README.md

     Default value: unset

-    You can use this script with authentication.
+    You can use this script without authentication.
     However, this means that the GitHub API will limit the number of requests you can make to a few dozens per hour.
     You can raise this limit by authenticating using these environment variables.
-    For more information see below under [Advanced usage](#advanced-usage)
+    For more information see below under [Advanced usage](#advanced-usage).

 * **SKIP_REPLACEMENT**